-The RPB may choose to establish a standing technical committee comprising scientific and technical experts from the PFMC, West Coast Ocean Data Portal, or other appropriate scientific and technical experts from the region, which may include those within RPB membership.
-The purpose of the technical committee is to prioritize best available science that informs the RPB activities related to marine planning at the regional and sub-regional levels.
+The RPB may choose to establish a standing technical committee comprising scientific and technical experts from the PFMC, West Coast Ocean Data Portal, or other appropriate governmental or non-governmental scientific and technical experts from the region, which may include those within RPB membership.
+The purpose of the technical committee is to identify and prioritize best available science that informs the RPB activities related to marine planning at the regional and sub-regional levels.